-Each tenant is provided an individualized key code to access the gate and entry doors, and that code is to be protected at all times so don’t share it with anyone else.
+Each tenant is provided an individualized key code to access the gate and entry doors.
+That code is to be protected at all times so don’t share it with anyone else.
 Tenants should never “tailgate” or follow another tenant inside the gate without first stopping to punch in.
-You will not have to wait for the gate to close, but stop long enough to enter your unique key code.
+You will not have to wait for the gate to close but stop long enough to enter your unique key code.
 Management is able to run a report on gate activity to see who is on the property and when.
 Should any event occur that may need police involvement, those records would be submitted to the authorities.
 By punching in and out each time during your visit, you are protecting yourself by validating when you are and when you are not on the property.

 In situations where there has been snowfall and inclement weather, plowing will not begin until after a three-inch accumulation, and only after other higher priority areas are taken care of first.
-We value your trust in storing your belongings with us, but hospitals, schools and other vital services will see the plow company before the storage units will.
-If the snowfall is heavy enough and continues for hours (or days), the plow company may be on the property multiple times to keep up with snow removal.
-Please be cognizant of them if you are on site, and make sure you move your vehicle so they can plow easily, then simply move back once they finish that area if you are still accessing your storage unit.
+We value your trust in storing your belongings with us, but hospitals, schools, and other vital services will see the plow company before the storage units will.
+If snowfall is heavy enough and continues for hours (or days), the plow company may be on property multiple times.
+Please be cognizant of them if you are on-site, and make sure you move your vehicle so they can plow easily, then simply move back once they finish that area if you are still accessing your storage unit.

 In these cases, it is best to simply stay home and not visit your storage unit.
 Wait until enough time has gone by for the plows to come through and fully clear the property.
 You can also call the property manager and see if it is safe for you to visit before you make the trek out.
 It’s better to know for sure than to waste a trip on messy and potentially dangerous roads!